catrinehom/ContigExtractor/README.md

 # ContigExtractor

 ContigExtractor is a pipeline to find read ID's from contigs from Nanopore MinION sequencing matching input references.
+Default options is to only include circular contigs (plasmids) and contigs under 500,000 bp.
+This can be changed, see section about optional flags below.

 ## Requirements